wboyz/laravel-api-responses/README.md

 WBoyz\LaravelApiResponses\WResponseServiceProvider::class,
 ```

-If you want to use the facade to log messages, add this to your facades in app.php:
+If you want to use the facade, add this to your facades in app.php:

 ```
 'Debugbar' => WBoyz\LaravelApiResponses\Facades\WResponse::class,